Bryce Canyon National Park: Creation of the park

 Conservation advocates became alarmed by the damage overgrazing, logging, and unregulated visitation was inflicting on the canyon.
 A protection effort soon began, and National Park Service Director Stephen Mather responded by proposing that Bryce Canyon be made into a state park.
 However, the governor of Utah and the Utah State Legislature lobbied for national protection.
 Mather relented and sent his recommendation to President Warren G. Harding, who on June 8, 1923, established Bryce Canyon National Monument.

 A road was built the same year on the plateau to provide access to outlooks over the amphitheaters.
 From 1924 to 1925, Bryce Canyon Lodge was built from local timber and stone.

 Members of the United States Congress started work in 1924 on upgrading Bryce Canyon's protection status from national monument to national park to establish Utah National Park.
 A process led by the Utah Parks Company for transferring ownership of private and state-held land to the federal government started in 1923.
 The last of the land was acquired four years later, and on February 25, 1928, Bryce Canyon National Park was established.

 In 1931, President Herbert Hoover annexed an adjoining area south of the park, and in 1942 an additional 635 acres was added.
 This brought the park's total area to the ultimate 35835 acres.
-Rim Road, a scenic drive, was completed in 1934 by the Civilian Conservation Corps.
+Rim Road, a scenic drive from the northern entrance to Rainbow Point, was completed in 1935.

+Post-1950

+The USS Bryce Canyon, named for the park, served as a supply and repair ship in the U.S. Pacific Fleet from September 15, 1950, to June 30, 1981.

 Park administration was conducted from Zion National Park until 1956 when Bryce Canyon's first superintendent started work.

-Later

-The USS Bryce Canyon, named for the park, served as a supply and repair ship in the U.S. Pacific Fleet from September 15, 1950, to June 30, 1981.

 Bryce Canyon Natural History Association (BCNHA) is a non-profit organization, established in 1961.
 It runs the bookstore inside the park visitor center and support interpretive, educational, and scientific activities.

+Bryce Canyon Lodge achieved National Historic Landmark status in 1987, preserved as an example of National Park Service architecture from the 1920s.

 Responding to increased visitation and traffic congestion, NPS implemented a voluntary, summer-only, in-park shuttle system in June 2000.
+The Rim Road was reconstructed between 2002 and 2004.
+As part of that reconstruction, the roadbed was revegetated with native grasses, to fight invasive species.

+In 2019, Bryce Canyon was given Dark Sky Park status by the International Dark-Sky Association.